 - Video recording of test sessions

-- You can hire testers who will test your app
+- You can hire testers who will help you with your app

 - Free plan works only for two projects